-- In MS-SQL Displays the resource consumpti - Displays the resource consumption of the selected statement over a specified time period.
-Cost - Displays the estimated cost of the selected statement over a specified time period.
+- In MS-SQL Displays the resource consumption of the selected statement over a specified time period. - Cost Displays the estimated cost of the selected statement over a specified time period.
 Displays the actual and estimated costs for SQL Server 2005 statements. - Changes vs. Duration (avg) Displays change indications for the statement and its related objects vs. average duration over a specified time period. - Executions Displays the number of executions of the selected statement over a specified time period.